 Amending a tax return

 If the IRS finds errors or needs more information to complete its deliberation, you will receive a letter in the mail.
 This means an amended return might be necessary.
 The form normally required is 1040X.
 Make sure all information is accurate and contains what the IRS specifically requested.
-Ensure Social Security numbers are correct and deductions are entered properly, including any tax exemptions and credits.
+Ensure Social Security numbers are correct and deductions are entered properly, including any tax credits.

 Dealing with incorrect refunds